USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

     * EQUATION
        *  What are these parameters

-Vehicle Stock and Use
+Phase 2: Vehicle Stock and Use
 ------------------------
 *  We are working to keep internal consistency within the number of vehicles demanded, and the use of those vehicles
-*  Vehicle Stock
+*  Vehicle Stock - total new vehicle sales, plus historical fleet (legacy fleet? historical plus legacy? what is the term for the used vehicle fleet existing at that point in time?), minus vehicle not reregistered.
+*   The total on-road registered fleet (aka stock) includes new vehicle sales and re-registered vehicles for each calendar year.
+Re-registered vehicles are estimated using fixed re-registration schedules based on vehicle age.
+Other modules may include feedback between sales and reregistration
-*  Vehicle Reregistration - user defined submodule
+*  Vehicle Reregistration - user defined submodule.
+*   demo is estimated with age/market class schedule?
 *  VMT - user defined submodule
 *  We use the overall VMT demand from Analysis context, the stock of vehicles (new and used), and relationship of the proportion of VMT at each age and market class to allocate VMT across the stock vehicles.
 This maintains an overall  demand for mobility.
 By holding total VMT constant, outside of rebound driving, we maintain a logical relationship between mobility and available vehicles.
 *  Rebound driving is the additional miles someone might drive due to increased fuel efficiency leading to a lower cost per mile of driving.
 As fuel efficiency increases, the cost per mile of driving decreases.
 Economic theory, and results from literature, indicate that as the cost per mile of driving decreasing, VMT increases.
 This increase is called “VMT rebound.”
-*  The total on-road registered fleet (aka stock) includes new vehicle sales and re-registered vehicles for each calendar year.
-Re-registered vehicles are estimated using fixed re-registration schedules based on vehicle age.
-Other modules may include feedback between sales and reregistration
 *  VMT is estimated using fixed VMT schedules based on vehicle age and market class.

 Effects Module